Blueberry shock virus: Management

 If a plant is infected, there are two options for management.
 The first is to allow the virus to run its course.
 The plant will eventually recover and return to full production.
 This approach is common in regions where the disease is endemic.
 The second approach is to remove and burn the plant that is infected, to remove the source of inoculum.
 This approach is utilized in areas where the virus is not known to be present and if the infection is localized.
 Once the virus is present in a field, removal of infected plants based on symptoms or diagnostics will slow the spread of the virus but not completely prevent further spread.
 However, the disease cannot be eliminated just by removing plants that have visual symptoms of the disease.
 Sometimes a plant or whole field may be infected, but not show symptoms till months or years later.
 In this case, destruction of the entire field may be necessary in order to remove the virus.
 Chemical control may be utilized by using herbicides.
 Herbicides may be applied before the removal of plants to ensure that the root system of the plant will be killed.
 However, some leftover roots may produce suckers, so it is important to monitor the field for sucker development to ensure that all the disease is gone.
 If suckers are spotted, they can be killed by repeated cultivation or application of herbicides.
 Additionally, to reduce the spread and transmission of the virus, growers should not establish new plantings adjacent to infected fields or use planting stock from a field that is in remission.

 In addition, there are quarantine laws in some states, like Michigan, that prohibit importing blueberry plant material that have not been tested for the virus.
 Growers need to buy only virus-tested planting material.
 Plants should be monitored for symptoms during bloom and suspicious plants should be marked.
 If there is suspicion, take leaf samples from multiple branches and send them to a diagnostic lab for testing.
-There is no known cure for blueberry shock virus, so extra precaution should be taken when buying and handling suckers and plant material.